Butternut Squash Pie Recipe

 279 Shares

-You’ll find the full recipe below along with a video, and if you make it I guarantee you that not a single person at your holiday gathering will realize that it’s made with butternut.
-They’ll ooh and aww at your incredibly delicious pumpkin pie and say that it’s the best they’ve ever had.
-I even challenge you to serve it alongside a pumpkin-from-a-can pie, or a homemade sugar pumpkin pie, as a taste test.
+My full butternut squash pie recipe is below, plus a video showing how to make it.
+I also guarantee that not a single person at your holiday gathering will realize that it’s made with butternut squash.
+If you wanted, you could even serve it alongside a pumpkin-from-a-can pie or a homemade sugar pumpkin pie as a taste test.
 It could get things lively at the end of Thanksgiving dinner!

 Lovely Greens